ChainSafe/blst-ts/doc/memory-model.md

 Smart pointers were used for all data that was natively heap allocated to prevent leakage.

+### Allocation and Deallocation

+Allocation for all of the PKI Classes is handled through the class constructor function.
+All class memory is treated as if it was a "normal" JS object.
+The only exception is the natively allocated `blst` objects which are `new`'d in the context of a smart pointer.

+Deallocation happens via the garbage collector.
+When an object goes out of scope it is handled the same as any other `JSObject`.
+When the destructor is called the member data will be freed and when the smart pointers are freed the `blst` objects will be freed as well.

+The classes were structured such that no data is un-managed.

 ## References

 - [The Abstraction: Address Spaces](https://pages.cs.wisc.edu/~remzi/OSTEP/vm-intro.pdf)